vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 With these simple 4 lines of code, you created your first listview.
 If you run the application downloaded from [here](https://github.com/pranayairan/Code-Learn-Android-Example/tree/master/CodeLearnListExample) and click on simpleAdapter button, you will see the array adapter in action.
 This is how it will look:

-<%= image_tag "list_view/Array_adapter.png", alt: "Array Adapters", title: "Array Adapters" %>
+<%= image_tag "list_view/Array_adapter.png", alt: "ArrayAdapters", title: "ArrayAdapters" %>

-We have seen a simple Array Adapter, but most of the times you need more than 1 data in the list item.
+We have seen a simple ArrayAdapter, but most of the times you need more than 1 data in the listitem.
 Let's look how we can leverage base adapter class to achieve what we want.

 If you notice in the above example, we have used Android.R.Layout item.
 This is an inbuilt layout resource provided by Android to make your development fast.
 Here are some more examples of Listview items which Android provides:

 * simple_list_item_1 : A list Item with single TextView
 * simple_list_item_2 : A List Item  with 2 texviews in 2 different lines
 * simple_expandable_list_item_1 : A List Item with Expandable View.
-List Items in list view can be of 2 types.
-First, which just displays all content(simple list view item).Second, an expandable list item which contains some hidden data.
+List Items in listview can be of 2 types.
+First, which just displays all content(simple listview item).Second, an expandable listitem which contains some hidden data.
 This hidden data can be viewed if a user clicks on expand/collapse button.
 * simple_list_item_single_choice : A List Item with a radio button after textView.
 You can use this when you want to get a choice from the user.
 * simple_list_item_multiple_choice: A List Item with a Check Box after textview.
 You can use this when you want to get multiple choices from the user.

-##Complex List View with Base Adapter
+##Custom ListView with BaseAdapter

 We have seen above what we can do with ArrayAdapter.
 But for most use cases you will have a complex layout for list items as below :
 <br/>
 <%= image_tag "list_view/list_item.png", alt: "List Item", title: "List Item" %>

-This kind of complex list items can be bound with Base Adapter.
-With base Adapter you can practically build any layout which you want in your list view.
+This kind of complex list items can be bound with BaseAdapter.
+With base Adapter you can practically build any layout which you want in your listview.

 ###BaseAdapter
-Base Adapter is a common base class of a general implementation for an Adapter that can be used in ListView.
-BaseAdapter can be extended to create a custom Adapter to suit your need of building a complex list item list.
+BaseAdapter is a common base class of a general implementation for an Adapter that can be used in ListView.
+BaseAdapter can be extended to create a custom Adapter to suit your need of building a custom listitem.

-Array Adapter is also an implementation of Base Adapter
+ArrayAdapter is also an implementation of BaseAdapter

-###Creating Custom Adapter
+###Android ListView Example (Custom Adapter)

-Now since we understand the concepts of base adapter, Let's Create our own Custom Adapter.
+Now since we understand the concepts of BaseAdapter, Let's Create our own Custom Adapter.

 To create a custom adapter all you need to do is create a new class then extends BaseAdapter, for example

          public class CodeLearnAdapter extends BaseAdapter

 With this simple line of code, you can create your own adapter.
-Once you extend the Base Adapter, it will automatically ask you to implement the required method.
+Once you extend the BaseAdapter, it will automatically ask you to implement the required method.
 Just use Eclipse, add required methods to be implemented and it will automatically create the code for you.

 This is how your Custom Adapter will look like